DHTMLX/docs-diagram/docs/api/diagram/lineclick_event.md

 @short: fires on clicking a connector line

 @params:
-- id		string|number		the id of a connector
+- `id: string | number` - the id of a connector
-- e     	Event		a native event object
+- `e: Event` - a native event object

 @example:
 diagram.events.on("lineClick", function(id, events) {